-- 11.1 The owner or occupier of property adjoining a public drain must accept the spoil from that drain because of Council maintenance works. - 11.2 Council shall not be responsible for spreading or moving spoil deposited in accordance with clause 11.1 beyond what is necessary to remove it from the public drain.
+11.1 The owner or occupier of property adjoining a public drain must accept the spoil from that drain as a result of Council maintenance works.

+11.2 Council shall not be responsible for spreading or moving spoil deposited in accordance with clause 11.1 beyond what is necessary to remove it from the public drain.